© 2024 All Rights reserved WUSF

 WUSF

-The senior vice president of Smith and Henzy Affordable Group, Jake Zunamon, addressed community members and project partners gathered at the Mt.
-Zion African Methodist Episcopal Church.
+The senior vice president of Smith and Henzy Affordable Group, Jake Zunamon, addressed community members and project partners gathered at the Mount Zion African Methodist Episcopal Church.
 The groundbreaking ceremony for the affordable senior housing development, Zion Village, was on Thursday, Nov.
 7.

-The Mt.
-Zion AME Church in Riverview is partnering with local developers, the Tampa Housing Authority and Hillsborough County to build a 75-unit affordable housing complex for seniors.
-It's set to open its doors in 2025.
+Mount Zion AME Church is partnering with developers, the Tampa Housing Authority and Hillsborough County to build a 75-unit affordable housing complex for seniors.
+It's set to open in 2025.

 An affordable housing community for seniors is being built in the backyard of a Riverview church.

-"We had a group of senior citizens from Hillsborough County that would come up here to the church to meet with me and ask me if they could sleep here on the ground...because they could no longer afford a place to live," she said.
+"We had a group of senior citizens from Hillsborough County that would come up here to the church to meet with me and ask me if they could sleep here on the ground ... because they could no longer afford a place to live," she said.

 The 75-unit affordable housing development will offer affordable rents for very low-income and low-income residents, or those earning between 30% and 70% of the area's median income, according to guidelines from the U.S. Department of Housing and Urban Development.